This is the basic DIY flaxseed gel recipe you can find everywhere.

 3 – To moisturize and define – Add aloe vera gel or glycerine to hydrate, define curls and waves, and get glossy hair.

 4 – For stronger and healthier hair just apply flaxseed gel over the scalp and hair as a mask.
-Leave it 20 minutes and rinse.
+Leave it for 20 minutes and rinse.

 5 – To hydrate the hair add 1/2 teaspoon panthenol or 3/4 to 1 teaspoon hydrolyzed protein.
 For more ideas check Science-y Hair Blog.

 5 Uses for the skin

-1 – For softer and clear skin apply the gel over your face and leave it up to 30 minutes.
+1 – For softer and clear skin apply the gel over your face and leave it for up to 30 minutes.
 Rinse and spray your face with rose water.
 Find out how to make rose water.

 2 – To tighten loose skin – Mix 2 spoons of flaxseed gel with 2 drops of cypress essential oil and apply over the face and neck.
 It can also be applied in parts of the body where you have loose skin.

 3 – To rejuvenate the skin add 5 drops of rosehip oil and 1 teaspoon of almond oil to 2 tablespoons of gel.

 4 – Use it to exfoliate the skin – Mix the gel with 1 teaspoon of sugar and 1 teaspoon of honey.
 Apply it and gently massage the skin.
 Rinse with warm water.
 To exfoliate your skin use these awesome homemade sugar scrubs.

 5 – To lift the skin – Add 1 egg yolk to 1 spoon of flaxseed gel.
-Apply and leave about 15 minutes.
+Apply and leave for about 15 minutes.
 Rinse with warm water.